appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/send-messages-between-your-app-and-appsmith.md

   caption="Send message from Embedded Appsmith to Parent app" />

-* To send a message from embeeded Appsmith to the parent app, use the global function [postWindowMessage](/reference/appsmith-framework/widget-actions/post-message) in your JS Object or configure a post message action for your widget in the Properties pane.
-For example, to send a message on the click of a button widget, select the **Post message** action for the **onClick** event, add the message details in the **Message** field, and set the **Target** as `window`.
+* To send a message from embedded Appsmith to the parent app, use the global function [postWindowMessage](/reference/appsmith-framework/widget-actions/post-message) in your JS Object or configure a post message action for your widget in the Properties pane.
+For example, to send a message at the click of a button widget, select the **Post message** action for the **onClick** event, add the message details in the **Message** field, and set the **Target** as `window`.
 Alternatively, use the `postWindowMessage()` by enabling the JS as shown below:

     ```js
     //replace the "Message content" with your actual message.